Breadcrumb

 7. Make brainstorming a regular occurrence

 Brainstorming doesn’t have to be restricted to specific projects.
 Sometimes it’s helpful to practice group brainstorming to discuss general ways in which your business could improve.
-For instance, perhaps you could organise a group session away from the workplace to break the day-to-day routine and mindset of your team and stimulate creativity.
+For instance, you could organise a group session away from the workplace to break the day-to-day routine and mindset of your team and stimulate creativity.
 Encourage members of different teams in the business to come together and make sure everyone has an opportunity to speak so that quieter voices can also share their thoughts.

 8. Be influential not controlling